tadtapongc/OpenFOAM-CaseGenerator/README.md

 1. CAD geometry crossing the symmetry plane is trimmed by `snappyHexMesh` at the boundary.
 2. The `locationInMesh` seed point is projected away from the symmetry plane toward the outer far-wall ceiling corner to guarantee it sits strictly within the fluid volume.
 3. Wake boxes (`nearWakeBox` and `farWakeBox`) are automatically clipped so their inner lateral face aligns exactly with the symmetry plane coordinate.
-4. `read_forces.py` queries `system/blockMeshDict` for symmetry boundaries.
+4. `python read_forces.py` queries `system/blockMeshDict` for symmetry boundaries.
 If detected, it computes both simulated half-forces and full-car projected forces:
    $$F_{\text{full car}} = 2 \times F_{\text{half car}}$$

 ---